 – Compost: one of the most common sources that is easily accessible.

-– Autumn leaves or leaf mold: perfect for late autumn maintenance, well decomposed.
+– Autumn leaves or leaf mould: perfect for late autumn maintenance, well decomposed.
 Tree leaves can take up to 2 years to compost.

 – Straw: something that you may have in abundance in your area.
 It is important for straw to be decomposed as it can be a great hiding place for slugs.

 Why not compliment your organic gardening method with an organic fertiliser?
 Our Envii SeaFeed Xtra was highly commended by Charles Dowding as Judge of the Best Organic Veg Growing Product category at the 2019 Grow Your Own Awards.